Restábal

 In the spring time, the lakeside is awash with flowers and growing produce and is exceptionally pretty.
 It’s a lovely time to explore the Barranco de Alos, the area on the banks of the lake around the ruins of an old farm, the Cortijo de Budas, where you’ll find some impressive limestone walls and caves, as well as a 1000-year old Algarrobo (carob tree).

 As far as amenities go, Restabal has all you need for daily life, both for residents and visitors.
-As the centre of El Valle, it has the Ayuntamiento (town hall), a school and sports facilities and a lovely 16th Century Moorish Church, the Iglesia de San Cristóbal, together with two grocery shops, lottery kiosk and tabacconist, supermarket, pharmacy, El Almazen grocers (owned by the La Bolina bio dynamic producer’s society), a bank and a great bakery that seems to be open 24/7!
+As the centre of El Valle, it has the Ayuntamiento (town hall), a school and sports facilities and a lovely 16th Century Moorish Church, the Iglesia de San Cristóbal, together with a grocery shop, lottery kiosk and tabacconist a pharmacy and a bank.

-Restábal is lucky to have a number of very popular restaurants, bars and cafes, including Meson Despensa and Bar Jovi, Arcos de Manuel (cafe/bar/tapas) and La Marquesina (see the Where to Eat page on the LV website, https://thelecrinvalley.org/restaurants/).
+And Restábal is lucky to have a very popular tapas bar and a la carte restaurant; Meson Despensa and Bar Jovi. (see the Where to Eat page on the LV website, https://thelecrinvalley.org/restaurants/ ).

 As far as festivities are concerned, then Restábal’s main fiesta is in July when there is also a very good annual Flamenco display in the centre of the village.
 The village also has its annual Romería at the Ermita del Cerro.